Looking for an employer of record in Italy? Here’s what you need to know

 Employment termination in Italy is highly regulated and generally favors employee protections.
 Employers must follow specific procedures based on the type and terms of the employment contract.

-Notice periods typically range from 15 days to several months, depending on the employeeโs role and seniority.
+Notice periods typically range from 15 days to several months, depending on the employee’s role and seniority.
 Dismissals are permitted for just cause, business-related reasons, or serious misconduct.

-Employees are entitled to severance pay, known as Trattamento di Fine Rapporto (TFR), which accrues over time and is paid out upon termination.
+TFR is calculated at 7.4% of annual gross salary, which accrues over time and is paid out upon termination.
 For voluntary resignations, employees must submit their notice through an official government online portal.

 Company registration in Italy